Boom Supersonic

 Overture

 Boom’s yet-to-be-built flagship product is its Overture aircraft.
-Overture will be a 201-foot-long supersonic commercial airplane capable of flying on 100% sustainable aviation fuel (SAF) and will carry up to 80 passengers.
+Overture will be a 201-foot-long supersonic commercial airplane capable of flying on 100% sustainable aviation fuel (SAF) and will carry 64-80 passengers.
 Overture is designed to cruise at Mach 1.7 and fly 4.3K nautical miles at a maximum altitude of 61K feet.
 This range allows Overture to fly nonstop on routes like Atlanta to London or Seattle to Tokyo, with about 600 viable routes.
 For longer routes, Overture may require a refueling stop.
 Commenting on this in a February 2024 interview, Scholl stated that:

 “Everyone is going to wish that it flew continuously, of course.
 But when I talk to operators, I remind them that stopping for refueling is going to be like a pitstop at the Indy 500.
 You won't have to get out of your seat and it's probably going to be 25-30 minutes on the ground in total, maybe less if we optimize it really well.
 Compared to another six hours on the airplane, most passengers would prefer that.”